Erik Johnson is a licensed architect in the state of Minnesota with over 21 years of experience.

-Erik Johnson is a licensed architect in the state of Minnesota, he holds NCARB certification (National Council of Architectural Registration Boards) and is a member of the American Institute of Architects.
+He holds NCARB certification (National Council of Architectural Registration Boards) and is a member of the American Institute of Architects.
 Erik attended the University of Minnesota where he received his Master of Architecture.
-He worked for eleven years at Station Nineteen Architects in Minneapolis before starting Stone Tent Architecture in 2015.
-Erik and his wife, Christine, have four children.
+He worked for eleven years at Station 19 Architects in Minneapolis before starting Stone Tent Architecture in 2015.

 Stone

-1. permanent or long-lasting, firm, durable
+1. permanent or long-lasting, durable

 2. fixed in place, stable